BurlapRobot/pdx-fss/content/remember.md

   ![Sunday, November 16 11:00 am - 12:00pm / Luuwit View Park, NE 127th and NE Fremont St. in Portland / Remember our loved ones who have been killed in traffic violence; Support survivors; Act to pass #StopSuperSpeeders legislation in Oregon](/images/uploads/wdor-2025-flyer.png "WDOR Flyer")
+metaDescription:
+  Portland Families for Safe Streets is volunteer-powered.
+Your donation will help us transform personal tragedy into public change by funding outreach, memorials and events.
+metaImage: /images/donate.jpg
 ---